vdcrea/json_formatter/README.markdown

 - Json Title for input fields (string formatter)
 - Json CommonMark for textareas (markup formatter)

-In order to use the string formatters you will need to install the [text box field extension][4] so you can apply a text formatter for an input field.
+In order to use the string formatters you will need to install the [text box field extension][4] so you can apply a text formatter to an input field.

 **Json String**
 Escape invalid Json characters and save the value wrapped in quotes.